 Q: How do I set the Content-Type for files uploaded to S3?

 A: For each file share, you can enable guessing of MIME types for uploaded objects upon creation or enable the feature later.
 If enabled, file gateway will use the filename extension to determine the MIME type for the file and set the S3 objects Content-Type accordingly.
 This is beneficial if you are using file gateway to manage objects in S3 which you access directly via URL or distribute through Amazon CloudFront.

 Q: Can I directly access objects stored in S3 by using file gateway?

 A: Yes.
 Once objects are stored in S3, you can access them directly in AWS for in-cloud workloads without requiring file gateway.
 Your objects inherit the properties of the S3 bucket in which they are stored, such as lifecycle management, and cross-region replication.

 An object that needs to be accessed by using a file share should only be managed by the gateway.
 If you directly overwrite or update an object previously written by file gateway, it results in undefined behavior when the object is accessed through the file share.

 Q: What if my bucket already contains objects?

-If your bucket already contains objects when you configure it for use with file gateway, object keys will be used to present the objects as files to the NFS and SMB clients.
+A: If your bucket already contains objects when you configure it for use with file gateway, object keys will be used to present the objects as files to the NFS and SMB clients.
 The files are given default file system metadata.

 To reduce latency and number of S3 requests, file gateway only scans the headers for file metadata associated with the objects when you explicitly list the files or directories.
 File metadata is collected as a part of that scan, file contents are downloaded only when the object is read.